Gun control in Brazil: History

 allowed the Federal Police to confiscate firearms which are not possessed for a valid reason; self-defense was not considered a valid argument.

 These measures saw mixed results.
 Initially, the crime rate dropped, but subsequently rose in later years.
-2012 marked the highest rate of gun deaths in 35 years for Brazil, eight years after a ban on carrying handguns in public went into effect, and 2016 saw the worst ever death toll from homicide in Brazil, with 61,619 dead.
-The death toll rose again in 2017 to 63,880, a 3.7% rise from 2016.
+2012 marked the highest rate of homicides in the country, eight years after a ban on carrying handguns in public went into effect, and 2016 saw the even higher homicide rate in Brazil, with 61,619 dead.
+The rate appeared again in 2017 to 63,880, a 3.7% rise from 2016.

-After the relaxation on gun laws in 2019 by President Jair Bolsonaro, the number of deaths registered by homicide was 19% lower compared to 2018 (51,558), while in 2019 the registered number was 41,635 being the lowest number of homicide deaths since 2007.
+In 2019 by President Jair Bolsonaro, the number of homicides registered was 19% lower compared to 2018 (51,558), while in 2019 the registered number was 41,635 being the lowest number of homicides since 2007.
 However, according to experts, this drop in the homicide rate was spurred by varying causes—such as individual states' policies, an aging population, and a truce between rival criminal organizations.

 Jair Bolsonaro policy

-Former President Jair Bolsonaro is strongly in favor of repealing the disarmament law and allowing citizens to own and carry guns for defense.
-On 15 January 2019, Bolsonaro signed the first decree to facilitate the purchase of guns.
-The decree increases the valid gun ownership period from five to ten years and allows citizens to own up to four firearms.
+Former President Jair Bolsonaro is strongly in favor of repealing the disarmament law and allowing citizens to own and carry firearms for defense.
+On 15 January 2019, Bolsonaro signed the first decree to facilitate the purchase of firearms.
+The decree increases the valid firearms ownership period from five to ten years and allows citizens to own up to four firearms.
 In order to own firearms, a citizen will have to provide proof of the "existence of a safe or a secure location for storage" of the weapon at home.
 Requirements for possession such as passing training courses and background checks remain, as does the minimum age requirement of 25 years.
-The decree does not affect restrictions for gun carry, only for possession.
-On 7 May 2019, Bolsonaro signed an additional decree which allows for rural gun owners to use their guns on their own property; allowing additional arms imports into Brazil; allowing collectors, sports shooters, and hunters to travel from their homes to shootings ranges with their firearms and ammunition; entitling stabilized military with ten or more years experience to bear firearms; and increasing the right to purchase cartridges a year from 50 to 5000 and to 1000 for restricted weapons.
+The decree does not affect restrictions carry, only for possession.
+On 7 May 2019, Bolsonaro signed an additional decree which allows for rural firearm owners to use their firearms on their own property; allowing additional arms imports into Brazil; allowing collectors, sports shooters, and hunters to travel from their homes to shootings ranges with their firearms and ammunition; entitling stabilized military with ten or more years experience to bear firearms; and increasing the right to purchase cartridges a year from 50 to 5000 and to 1000 for restricted weapons.